What is Crohn's disease?

 What are the symptoms of Crohn's disease?

-- Although the cause of Crohn’s disease is unknown, the effects of Crohn’s disease on the body are becoming better understood.
-In Crohn’s disease, the body’s own immune system is overactive and results in inflammation in the digestive system.
-This may be a response to the bacteria normally found in the human digestive tract, or “gut flora”.
-The persistent inflammation results in the damage and ultimately the symptoms of Crohn’s disease.
-Most medications for Crohn’s disease work by decreasing or “turning down”, the immune system to reduce the inflammation and damage in the digestive tract.
+Although the cause of Crohn's disease is unknown, the effects of Crohn's disease on the body are becoming better understood.
+In Crohn's disease, the body's own immune system is overactive and results in inflammation in the digestive system.
+This may be a response to the bacteria normally found in the human digestive tract, or "gut flora."
+The persistent inflammation results in the damage and ultimately the symptoms of Crohn's disease.
+Most medications for Crohn's disease work by decreasing or "turning down" the immune system to reduce the inflammation and damage in the digestive tract.
 More recent medications target very specific molecules to decrease inflammation.
-There are currently three medications that target a molecule called tumor necrosis factor (TNF) to treat Crohn’s disease.
-For more information on the medications for Crohn’s disease, see the Medications page.
+There are currently three medications that target a molecule called tumor necrosis factor (TNF) to treat Crohn's disease.
+For more information on the medications for Crohn's disease, see Medications for Inflammatory Bowel Disease.

 What are the complications of Crohn's disease?

 Strictures.
 Inflammation in the intestines may develop a narrow area, or stricture.
 This may result in a blockage of intestinal contents, also called an obstruction.
 This may become an emergency and require surgery.
 Patients may shows signs of abdominal pain, nausea, and vomiting.
 If the stricture is caused by inflammation, it may improve with medications.
 However, if the stricture has formed scar tissue, it may require surgery.
 In certain circumstances, the stricture may be stretched during an endoscopy, which is called dilation, in order to avoid or postpone surgery.
 Dilation may be limited by the location and length of the stricture.